SimoneFelici/jrdf/README.md

 # jrdf

-Just rename the damn files
+- Just rename the damn files -

+Utility that changes the Movies/Shows filenames in the Jellyfin structure

 # Install